-These past couple weeks have been exceptionally challenging.
+These past few months have been exceptionally challenging.
 In the midst of a global pandemic, we acknowledge that you are also grieving for George Floyd, Breonna Taylor, Ahmaud Arbery, and all those who have suffered and lost their lives under unjust and racist systems.
 We see, affirm, and send love to all those who have been impacted by recent events, and we uphold Hillel UW’s dedication to allyship and anti-racist values.

 In thinking about how we can move from feeling completely overwhelmed into a space of concrete and tangible action, Jconnect and Hillel UW is committed to starting with these action steps: